vlmir/bgw3/README.md

 From within each subdirectory run: go build

-Move all the generated binaries e.g. to ~/bin
+Move all the generated binaries to an external directory, e.g. ~/bin

 # Usage